 The Department of the Interior has released the 2018 dates when entry to 118 fee-based National Parks Service units will be FREE!
 Sadly, the DOI has cut the number of free days by half this year, but putting these on the calendar now can support budget friendly travel in the new year.
-This is especially so if you plan to visit parks with a $30 entry fee, like Acadia, Yosemite, Glacier, and others.
-And in light of possible major increases in peak-season entry fees these dates are even more important for budget-minded parks travelers.
+This is especially so if you plan to visit parks with a $35 entry fee, like Acadia, Yosemite, Glacier, and others.

 Though, the best deal going for public lands is still to purchase the America the Beautiful pass for only $80.
 Find out more about this valuable pass here.
 We’d suggest looking at Avios, British Airways rewards program, and American Airlines Reduced Mileage Awards for getting to some of the more hard to reach parks like Glacier and Yellowstone.
 For a complete listing of parks that typically charge a fee for entry, click here.